GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 There are three (3) main properties of a policy:

 1. scopes: policy protects resources by scopes;
 2. authorization script: script that is evaluated in order to grant/deny access;
 3. name: a human readable name to the UMA policy.

-The following section outlines how to define UMA RPT Authorization policies from the Custom Script menu.
+The following section outlines how to define UMA RPT Authorization Policies from the Custom Script menu.
 The Custom Script page is accessed by navigating to `Configuration` > `Custom Scripts` > `UMA RPT Policies`.

 ![auth-policy](../img/uma/auth-policy.png)

-Sample script
+### Sample RPT Authorization Policy script

 ```
 # Call sequence
 # 1. First is call constructor of the Script __init__